Real Estate Market 2014: Economists Outline What to Look out for

 Interest rates hit historic lows in 2013 and then gradually rose a full percentage point by year's end.
 Freddie Mac reported that as of mid-January, rates on fixed 30-year mortgages averaged 4.41 percent; rates on fixed 15-year mortgages averaged 3.45 percent.

-Economists such as Glink welcome the idea of a steady, slowly recovering housing market.
+Economists such as Glink welcome the idea of a steady, slowly recovering housing and real estate market.
 "A cooling off in some of the hot markets isn't a bad thing," she said.
 "There were new bubbles forming and threatening to burst in some markets, and a slow-down could bring appreciation back to a more moderate rate."

 Another factor to consider is the number of new households created by such events as divorce, death, or young people moving out of their parents' homes after graduating college.
 According to Amy Crews Cutts, chief economist at Equifax, the Great Recession greatly reduced the number of new households created annually—and she doesn't expect much change in 2014, particularly among young people.